 Time: 12:40 PM - 1:40 PM Leadership: PLC Meeting/6th Grade Team Subject: English Grade 6 On-site: Co-Plan, Team Meeting/PLC Comments: The Catapult Coach attended/participated in the PLC meeting.
 The Assistant Principal and Reading Coach reviewed the plans for Student Intervention Groups, the Assistant Principal reiterated lesson planning and making sure that teachers discussed how to deliver the plans with fidelity.
 The Department Chair reviewed each section of the plans for the upcoming week.
 There was discussion on how to implement the plans.
 Time: 2:00 PM - 2:30 PM Teacher: Teacher F Subject: English Grade X On-site: Model Comments: The Catapult Coach modeled for the teacher how to reset behaviors to make immediate corrections. he Catapult Coach recommended assigned seats, contacting parents concerning behaviors and academics, and being prepared for instruction.
-Time: 2:30 PM - 3:10 PM Teacher:Teacher Subject: English Grade X On-site: Observe/Gather Data Laaring Environment The teacher demonstrated a positive learning environment and encouraged students to do their best at all times.
-Classroom management is good and students responded to expectations.
-Image management is good and students responded to expectations.
-Image management is good and students responded to expectations.
-Image management is good and students responded to expectations.
-Image management is good and students responded to expectations for students, and checks for understanding at two different times during the class period.
-Image management is the tot man time.
-The teacher found herself getting off track with individual questions form students that did not relate to the task at hand.
-Image mathematical moderna times that did not relate to the task at hand.
-Image mathematical moderna times that did not relate to the task at hand.
-Image models.
-Image mathematical moderna times that did not relate to the task at hand.
-Image models.
-Image models that the end of class on transitions, wrapping up a lesson and pacing.
-Checking for understanding was at a lower level of questioning and questioning stem examples for rigor were provided.
-The teacher and coach.
-Scaffolding was included for the lesson the next day.
-Assessment of tarming 50%.
-After collaboration with the Coach, scaffolding was included for the lesson the next day.
-Assessment of Laming Target and provide feedback to teacher.
+Time: 2:30 PM - 3:10 PM Teacher:Teacher Subject: English Grade X On-site: Observe/Gather Data Larning Environment The teacher demonstrated a positive learning environment and encouraged students to do their best at all times.
+Classroom management is good and students responded to expectations. ✓ High expectations for academics and behavior ✓ High expectations for academics and behavior ✓ Evidence: The teacher has high expectations for students, and checks for understanding at two different times during the class period. ✓ Effective Use of Time ✓ Mathematical did not relate to the task at hand. ✓ Effective Use of Time ✓ Coal:Some transitions take too much time.
+The teacher found herself getting off track with individual questions form students that did not relate to the task at hand. ✓ Effective Use of Time ✓ Mathematical and not relate to the task at hand. ✓ Mathematical and not relate to the task at hand. ✓ Mathematical Success (ISS) ✓ Mathematical Success (ISS) ✓ Mathematical Coal:Some transitions, wrapping up a lesson and spacing.
+Checking for understanding at a lower level of questioning and questioning stem examples for rigor were provided.
+The teacher at lower level of questioning and questioning stem examples for rigor were provided.
+The teacher of closure was provided.
+Even through checking for understanding occurred , the success rate was dided.
+For through checking for understanding occurred is the success rate was dided.
+For students self-assess mastery of learning target and provide feedback to teacher. ✓ Mathematical Self-sexess mastery of learning target and provide feedback to teacher.